 Is your problem or concern about your benefits or coverage?

-(This includes problems about whether particular medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way in which they are covered, and problems related to payment for medical care.)
+This includes problems about whether particular medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way in which they are covered, and problems related to payment for medical care.
 Yes.

-My problem is about benefits or coverage.

-Refer to Section D: "Coverage decisions and appeals" on page 6.
+No. My problem is about benefits or coverage.
+My problem is not about benefits or coverage.
+Refer to Section D: "Coverage decisions and appeals".
+Skip ahead to Section J: "How to make a complaint".